-Some people need to move their bowels 2-3 times a day, while others go 2-3 times a week; there is no “normal” number of times.
-It is more important to notice changes to bowel habits.
+Some people need to move their bowels two to three times per day, while others go two to three times per week.
+There is no “normal” number of times.
+It is more important to notice changes in bowel habits.

 Constipation is when stools become hard, making them difficult or painful to pass.